liups233/mynote/README.md

 This version is modded by Liups233, used in [Liups233の小站](https://www.liups.net).

+Some extra features were added, but can only be used in my own website.

 ![Screenshot](./screenshot.png)

 A responsive, clean, Markdown friendly WordPress blog theme.
 It is based on Bootstrap 4 and Fontawesome 5.
 It is suitable for programming, business, technical, professional, niche and any kind of blogging sites.
 Mynote has landing-page templates so that can your highly customize your homepage, make your website unique and professional.